 A glucocorticoid injection administered between the two painful APL and EPB tendons may provide symptomatic relief of de Quervain’s tenosynovitis.
 The combined use of splints and glucocorticoid injections is more beneficial than just splinting alone.
 But, de Quervain’s tenosynovitis is rarely a longstanding injury.

 The main focus of physiotherapy is to reduce or eliminate the cause of irritation of the thumb tendons.
 Your physiotherapist may check the way you do your work tasks.
-Suggestions regarding the use of healthy body alignment and wrist positions, de Quervain’s tenosynovitis supports helpful exercises, and tips on how to prevent future problems.
+Suggestions regarding the use of healthy body alignment and wrist positions, de Quervain’s tenosynovitis supports helpful exercises and tips on preventing future problems.

 As you progress, your therapist will give you exercises to help strengthen and stabilise the muscles and joints in the hand and thumb.
-Some of the exercises you’ll do get your hand working in ways that are similar to your work tasks and sports activities.
+Some of the exercises you’ll do get your hand working similarly to your work tasks and sports activities.

 Your therapist will help you find ways to do your tasks that don’t put too much stress on your thumb and wrist.
 Before your therapy sessions end, your therapist will teach you several ways to avoid future problems.

-For advice specific to managing your de Quervain’s tenosynovitis, please consult your physiotherapist.
+For specific advice regarding your de Quervain’s tenosynovitis, please consult your hand and wrist physiotherapist.

 Common Wrist & Hand Pain or Injuries